Table of Contents

 func GetUser(logger *logrus.Logger, pamh *C.pam_handle_t) (string, error)

-: Defines a Go functionGetUser
+: This defines a Go functionGetUser

-that takes alogrus.Logger
+which takes alogrus.Logger

 for logging and apam_handle_t